gameszaum/gamesCore/README.md

 gameszaum, Diogo Murano.

+## Contribution

+Do you have something to add in the library?
+Make a pull request with the code and will be analyzed by the games-core team.

+Make sure the code make sense, follow the "games-core pattern" and do not have any bug/error.

+Thank you for the contribution and reading.

 ## Donate

 Do you want to help the library maintance?
 Contact-me in my discord server, http://discord.gameszaum.com or click here.